Justin Jones

 Operational advisory

 For teams turning ambiguity into scalable execution: SOP frameworks, launch readiness, and network and infrastructure planning.
-Currently engaged with Amazon on last-mile special projects.

 • Operational strategy